Edit Templates > Understanding assignment types

 - When someone launches the process, they’ll choose who fills that role

-Real-world example: Your client onboarding needs an “Account Manager” - but which one?
-Depends on the client, right?
-With job titles, whoever launches the process picks the right person for that specific client.
-Simple.
+Example: Your client onboarding needs an “Account Manager” - but which one depends on the client.
+With job titles, whoever launches the process picks the right person.

-Need someone outside your company to complete a task?
-That’s what guests are for.
+Guests are people outside your company.
 They get an email with a secure link - no Tallyfy account needed.
-Easy for them, secure for you.

 When to use: